mobiusfund/investing/README.md

 ## Mining

-When a strategy is filed under the `Sταking/strat/` directory, it will be automatically submitted by the miner.
-Please see [README](https://github.com/mobiusfund/staking/tree/main/Sταking/strat) for further info.
+When a strategy is filed under the `Investing/strat/` directory, it will be automatically submitted by the miner.
+Please see [README](https://github.com/mobiusfund/investing/tree/main/Investing/strat) for further info.

 A strategy can be revised or "rebalanced" whenever necessary.
 It will be automatically resubmitted based on the timestamp.
 Rebalancing can happen when updating the timestamp without changing the strategy file.
 A change in subnet allocation will incur slippage costs as well as staking/unstaking fees.

-All strategy updates will be shown on the dashboard immediately.
+All strategy updates will be shown on the [dashboard](https://db.investing88.ai) immediately.
 Daily score calculation will take place after midnight UTC.

 One machine can run multiple miners with their corresponding strategies, with an extra argument e.g. `--axon.port 8092` added to the `pm2` command.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.